 - The total maximum weight (in lbs.) including the gear, the engine and the total number of persons, or the total amount of passenger weight

 Some capacity plates will tell you the maximum number of people that can safely be carried on your boat.
 Use this information as a guideline only.
 The manufacturer calculates the information under the assumption that an average person’s weight is 185 lbs.
 However, because the individual weight of your passengers may vary, the ‘number of persons’ suggestion should remain flexible.
 You want to keep the water below the waterline!

 For mono-hulled boats that are less than 20 feet in length, boaters can use the following equation.
 This equation calculates the number of persons that their boat can safely carry in good weather conditions:

 Boat length (ft.) x boat width (ft.) / 15 = number of people.

 Personal Watercraft Capacities

-PWCs are a different type of boat and the acceptable loads they can carry are measured differently.
-Acceptable loading information will depend on the size of the PWC.
+PWC acceptable loads they can carry are measured differently.
+Acceptable loading information depends on the size of the PWC.
 If there isn’t a capacity plate, make sure you reference the state laws and the manufacturer’s information in the owner’s manual.